Theft & Fraud

 Account takeovers (ATO)

 Nearly every customer has an email-password account combination.
 Hackers use ATO methods to access customers' personal information and payment data.
 Once an account is hacked, the cybercriminals may publicize the company’s vulnerabilities to other hackers.
 ATO quickly erodes trust in the retailer’s client base, making it a difficult and expensive process to reclaim their brand’s confidence and lost revenue.
-The use of sophisticated bots has given these loyalty and rewards fraudsters the opportunity to cast a wide net and collect an increasing amount of reward points.
+The use of sophisticated bots has given these loyalty and rewards fraudsters the opportunity to cast a wide net and collect increasing reward points.
 This criminal activity can have a devastating result on your business by eroding margins and hurting brand reputations.

 Loyalty Program Data